pyladieshamburg/getting-started-raspberry-pi/README.md

 Find more details about sending sensor data readings to the ledger in [pitangle](pitangle/README.md).

-## Analyzing and Predicting with Temperature Data
+## Making Predictions with Temperature Data

 The sensor data we collected measures how temperature and humidity change over time.
 Many important applications rely on modeling time series data like ours, so that predictions and planning can be made for the future.